 However, if you need more frequent transactions and more ATM Withdrawals, you can go with –

-- Salary Account: it offers Automatic salary credit, and it is a zero-balance savings account.
+- Salary Account: It offers Automatic salary credit, and it is a zero-balance savings account.

 - Current Account: Fit for businesses and people for higher transaction volumes.